dkdam/Archer-Session-Diaries/README.md

 ### Day 9
 Done everything that I can on this project and it's all about the README and CSS now so I'll at least make it pretty. <3

+# Credits

+I like really thank Lodan and Joel for helping me out in this project as I learnt a hell lot and not be able to do this alone.